AntLab-Repo/pHeavy/README.md

 ## About the code

-### BMv2

-To be added soon...

 ### Tofino ASIC

 The core is written by P4<sub>16</sub> running in programmable switches (i.e., Tofino AISC).

-The Tofino-version code implements the prediction of TCP traffic via optional features (e.g., TCP flgas, packet length and port) and memory management via registers.
+The Tofino-version code implements the prediction of TCP traffic via optional features (e.g., TCP flags, packet length and port) and memory management via registers.

 ## Citations